 In 1980, when I started with organic farming and later exporting the organic bananas grown in Tenerife, I first tried biodynamic agriculture.
 It seemed to be the best method at that time.
 But an experience I had that I describe below in the section “What this means for organic farming” and certain dogmas of the method that were simply too esoteric for me prompted me to discontinue this “special” type of farming and switch to traditional organic farming.
 Important: I do appreciate the Demeter quality very much, but it was just not “my thing.”
 (Demeter is a German brand with products that have been produced based on anthroposophical, biodynamic principles.)

 I read a lot, of course, but as I was on my own, I also had a lot of time to think.
 I was interested in life.
-I first found it to be driven solely by pleasure and pain.
-The two greatest pleasures are involved with procreation and preservation of an individual; sexual satisfaction and the palate.

 Many people are not aware of just how much suffering is found in nature, and it is true that even pain and suffering have their place.
 Pain has to do with protection and the finite nature of us as individuals.